replicate/keepsake/README.md

 ## Release

+This will release both the CLI and Python package:

 ```
 make release VERSION=<version>
 ```

-This will push a new tag, which will trigger the "Release" Github action.
+It pushes a new tag, which will trigger the "Release" Github action.

 ## Project structure